 Yield and capacity calculations can be performed using several approaches.
 They should be based on documented case information and be accompanied with an explanation of the limitations, assumptions, and considerations (e.g., the illicit drug being made, the synthetic route being utilized, equipment found at the site).

-This is a guide standard, which means that additional procedural steps beyond those required in this standard may be necessary.
-Laboratories or forensic science service providers that are unable to meet the standards may use external resources to meet the requirements (e.g., outsourcing, partnerships).
+This is a standard guide.
+Additional procedural steps beyond those required in this standard may be necessary.
+FSSPs that are unable to meet this standard may use external resources to meet the requirements (e.g., outsourcing, partnerships).